dhirajtekade/Sparkup/project_plan.md

 - student forum. student of teacher can post their ideas and others can see, like comment on them. -done
 - Progress Trend to have another dropdown with weekly, monthly, quarterly, yearly - done
 - In daily tracker show negative point in red - done
-- Task info in daily tracker
+- Task info in daily tracker - done
+- student location trace and tracker on map.- done

+- check if task in not active this month then it should not come in the list

 - error on login page landing directly - pending / not reproducing now

 - daily quotes
+- select book of your choice, so in page load we get some random quotes from that book.
 - interesting loader

-- student location trace and tracker on map.

 - Task Reminder  - pending.

-- select book of your choice, so in page load we get some random quotes from that book.

 - Point Shop, Class Leaderboard, Teacher Analytics, PWA, Dark Mode)

-- check if task in not active this month then it should not come in the list

 - The Point Shop: Massive impact on engagement, but highest effort (a significant mini-project on its own).